necator9/icinga2/README.md

 The dockerhub-repository - https://hub.docker.com/repository/docker/necator94/icinga2_stack

-By default added following features/modules:
+Following features/modules added by default:
+- log to `/var/log/icinga2/icinga2.log` is disabled, use docker functionality instead, e.g. `docker-compose logs`
-- icinga2 feature influxdb
+- influxdb feature for icinga2
-- icingaweb2 modules map and grafana
+- modules map and grafana for icingaweb2
 - environment variables to configure influxdb and grafana
 - graphite is disabled